Welcome to the #NXWorld

 Index, the file manager.

-Nota, a simple text editor.
+Nota, the simple text editor.

 Station, the terminal emulator.